Edison-Stuart/Edison-Stuart.github.io/_posts/2023-11-19-cracking-the-coding-interview.markdown

 layout: post
 title: "Cracking the Coding Interview"
 categories: jekyll update
+description: "This project was used as an exercise for both gaining knowledge in algorithms, as well as creating documentation and explaining my processes."
 ---

 This project consisted of reading through and practicing problems from the book Cracking The Coding [Interview][CCI-link]